 mount -o remount /homecommand.

 17.1.3.
 Creating the Quota Database Files

 quotacheckcommand examines quota-enabled file systems and builds a table of the current disk usage per file system.
 The table is then used to update the operating system's copy of disk usage.
 In addition, the file system's disk quota files are updated.

 quotacheckcommand has no effect on XFS as the table of disk usage is completed automatically at mount time.
-Refer to the man page
+See the man page

 xfs_quota(8)for more information.

--coption specifies that the quota files should be created for each file system with quotas enabled, the
+- Specifies that the quota files should be created for each file system with quotas enable.

 -gis specified, only the group quota file is created.

 -goptions are specified, only the user quota file is created.